sisinflab-swot/cowl/docs/howto/index.rst

 or :class:`CowlObject` and back.
 Of course, if the API returns a base pseudo-class such as :class:`CowlClsExp` or :class:`CowlObject`, and you are unsure about its concrete subclass, you can check its type via `get_type` functions (e.g. :func:`cowl_cls_exp_get_type()`) and cast accordingly.
-The API docs for type enumerations explicitly state the concrete struct associated with every type.
+The API docs for type enumerations explicitly state the concrete type associated with every enumeration value.

 .. _Bison: https://www.gnu.org/software/bison
 .. _Breathe: https://breathe.readthedocs.io